jlightstone/cs_project/README.md

 </p>
 </details>

-###### Analysis
-F
-#### Compare different types of regression models

-##### Analysis
-Just as what we predicted, using other types of regressor such as  do not increase accuracy significantly.
-Specially, we event observe a worst model with Huber Regressor: higher Mean Absolute Error with higher variance

 #### Feature Importance

 We output and graphs the coefficients in the weight from linear regression model corresponding to features.
 This graphs will be able to tell us the gradient values of features and thus their respective importance.